minvws/nl-covid19-data-dashboard/README.md

 ## Usage

-In this project we use Yarn instead of NPM, so the documentation assumes you have the `yarn` executable installed on your system.
+In this project, we use Yarn instead of NPM, so the documentation assumes you have the `yarn` executable installed on your system.

 If you would like to run the code on your local machine check out the readme